Author’s note: The first line of this story was shared with me by Jennie to help me break the writer’s block. Thank you, Jennie, for all the help.

 Dogs know everything.
 The boy followed his Lab, his best friend.
 It was a different path and that worried the boy.

 Usually Molly always took the same path for their walks.
 She knew it was difficult for the boy to navigate through unknown terrain even with her help.
 Not being able to see what lay ahead put him on the edge and, in his nervousness, he tripped more often.
-So, ever since Molly became his family, they always stuck to the same route.
+So, ever since Molly, a stray, joined his family, they always stuck to the same route.

 But, that evening, when she stopped to sniff the air and moved in a different direction, the boy wondered what had changed.